VP-biostat/comorbidPGS/README.md

 tag](https://img.shields.io/github/v/tag/VP-biostat/comorbidPRS.svg?label=latest%20version)](https://github.com/VP-biostat/comorbidPRS)
 <!-- badges: end -->

-comorbidPRS is a tool for analysing an already computed PRS distribution to investigate shared aetiology in multiple conditions.
+comorbidPRS is a tool for analysing an already computed Polygenic Score (PGS, also named PRS/GRS for binary outcomes) distribution to investigate shared genetic aetiology in multiple conditions.

 comorbidPRS is under GPL-3 license, and is freely available for download.